Getting Started

 Section titled “Initialize”dinobase initThis creates ~/.dinobase/ with a config file and DuckDB database.

-Section titled “Connect a source”File sources (instant)
+Section titled “Add a connector”File connectors (instant)

 dinobase add parquet --path ./data/events/ --name analyticsdinobase add csv --path ./exports/customers.csv --name customersSaaS APIs